-Select the Solution Report checkbox to tell What's Best! you would like a solution report created when the model is solved.
-The next time you solve, What's Best! will generate a worksheet called WB!
-Solution containing a listing of the ABC cells and their locations, types, values, and formulas, as well as sensitivity analysis (dual values) for the adjustable and constraint cells, or the detailed report with the objective coefficients ranges.
-Click on the WB!
-Solution tab to see the solution report.
+Select the Solution Report checkbox to tell What'sBest! you would like a solution report created when the model is solved.
+The next time you solve, What'sBest! will generate a worksheet called WB!
+Solution containing different listings.

+Always Created: this report tells the Adjustable/Best/Constraint cells and their locations, values, types, and formulas, as well as a sensitivity analysis with the dual values for the adjustable cells, reduced cost with range, and the constraint cells, shadow price with range.